godronus/rugby-hunter/README.md

 ## Installation

-Click the green `code` button and select `Download ZIP`.
-After you have the available file you should unzip it into a folder on your machine.
+1. Click the green `code` button above and select `Download ZIP`.
+2. After you have the available file downloaded, you should unzip/extract it into a folder on your machine (will probably get called `rugby-hunter-main`).

-You will see that this folder now contains the required files to install as a Chrome Extension:
+You will see that this folder now contains all the required files to install as a Chrome Extension:

 ```
 background.js